 President : Prof. Walter Lesch (philosophy and theology)

 Members : Profs.
 Louis-Léon Christians (law), Frédéric Laugrand (socio-anthropology), Jean Leclercq (philosophy), Vassilis Saroglou (psychology), Françoise Van Haeperen (history)

 PhD students' representative :

 The PhD committee is composed by the promotor and two professors/researchers, all holding a PhD.
 The promotor and at least one of the two committee members are members of the UCLouvain.
 In case of a co-promotion, with a second promotor possibly from another academic institution than the UCLouvain, the committee goes up to four members.
 The same holds in the case of a “co-tutelle”, i.e. a doctorate possibly jointly with another academic institution.
 At least one member of the PhD committee is from another research group (and discipline) than the promotor.

 The candidate meets with the promotor regularly and is preferably inserted into the latter’s research group.
 S/he may also meet, when necessary, individually, the committee’s members.
 S/he meets with the whole PhD committee at least once yearly.
 During these latter meetings, the committee validates or not the formal steps of the candidate’s progress.

 The jury that will finally evaluate the doctoral dissertation is composed by the committee members enlarged with additional external members.

-The following list is indicative of professors who are clearly involved with the scientific study of religion/s at the UCL.
+The following list is indicative of professors who are clearly involved with the scientific study of religion/s at the UCLouvain.
 The list is indicative and not exhaustive.